 Patients can request to see a particular GP although for continuity of care it is recommended patients normally see their usual doctor.
 Appointments to see a doctor are classified as routine or book on the day.
 The latter are used for conditions that are more urgent and cannot wait for a routine appointment.

 We ask that patients do not telephone to make routine appointments during the busy hours of the morning but ring in after 11.30am, Monday- Friday.
 Appointments can be made up to four weeks in advance.
 If you have more than one issue to discuss with your GP please ask for a longer appointment.
-In most cases, routine appointments can be offered within three working days of the request.

 Book on the day appointments